PierreSenellart/provsql/doc/source/user/getting-provsql.rst

    **PostgreSQL < 12** across any version boundary whose upgrade script appends gate-type enum values (1.5.0 and several later releases do): such scripts run ``ALTER TYPE ...
-ADD VALUE`` statements, which PostgreSQL 10 and 11 reject inside the single transaction PostgreSQL wraps the upgrade chain in.
+ADD VALUE`` statements, which PostgreSQL 11 rejects inside the single transaction PostgreSQL wraps the upgrade chain in.
 Fresh installs (``CREATE EXTENSION provsql``) work on every supported PostgreSQL version; the restriction only affects the in-place upgrade path.
-   To move an existing database forward under PostgreSQL 10 or 11, upgrade to PostgreSQL 12+ first -- copying the store by hand, since ``pg_upgrade`` leaves it behind (see :doc:`persistence`) -- and then run ``ALTER EXTENSION provsql UPDATE``, or drop and recreate the
+   To move an existing database forward under PostgreSQL 11, upgrade to PostgreSQL 12+ first -- copying the store by hand, since ``pg_upgrade`` leaves it behind (see :doc:`persistence`) -- and then run ``ALTER EXTENSION provsql UPDATE``, or drop and recreate the